gavinrozzi/grwebsite/content/project/njsplawsuit.md

 The case Libertarians for Transparent Government v.
 New Jersey State Police was an important case that revealed unacceptable practices by the New Jersey State Police.

+The case revealed a pattern and practice of failure to comply with the requirements of the state's Open Public Records Act (OPRA) after a judge in the case issued a ruling.

 I participated in the case by way of filing a certification detailing my experience with attempting to obtain helicopter usage logs for then-New Jersey Governor Chris Christie's usage of State Police helicopters.
+My certification details my own experience with the State Police and how they took repeated extensions prior to providing me with heavily redacted helicopter usage records.

 ### More details about the case